HUADA999/Ridge/docs/setup.md

 - **Ridge Emacs**:<br />
 [Install](/emacs?id=setup) ridge.el

+#### Setup host URL
+To configure your host URL on your clients when self-hosting, use `http://127.0.0.1:42110`.
+This is the default value for the `RIDGE_HOST` environment variable.
+Note that `localhost` will not work.

 ### 5. Use Ridge 🚀

 You can head to http://localhost:42110 to use the web interface.
 You can also use the desktop client to search and chat.